edgeworx/docs/content/en/docs/ai/_index.md

 different results.
 Perceptors also offer events to which you can subscribe.

-A good example of a powerful Perceptor is the People Perceptor that is built-in with the Darcy AI SDK.
+A good example of a powerful Perceptor is the People Perceptor that is built-in with the Darcy AI Engine.
 This Perceptor is focused on detecting and processing people so you, as the developer, can simply work with semantic data results.

 Here is an example of creating a People Perceptor instance and adding it to the Pipeline: